cwongmath/CustomPlanetPack/GameData/CustomPlanetPack/README.md

 ## ABOUT:

-This is our collaborative planet pack for Kerbal Space Program.
+This is a planet pack for Kerbal Space Program.

 ## INSTALLATION:

+1. Install Kopernicus, ModularFlightIntegrator, and ModuleManager.

+2. Go to the releases page, as mentioned above, and download the latest release of CPP.

-Unzip the GameData folder in your download and move the contents to your KSP GameData folder.
+3. Unzip the GameData folder in your download and move the contents to your KSP GameData folder.

+4. Enjoy and have fun! :)

 ## LICENSE:

 This work is licensed under an MIT license as outlined at the OSI site.
 Visit the documentation site for more details and Attribution.

 ## CHANGELOG:

+### v0.0.16

+* Added agencies

+* Modified atmospheric rim colors

 ### v0.0.15